WebCuratorTool/webcurator-v2-legacy/docs/guides/overview-history.rst

 ==========================
-Overview and History Guide
+Overview and History
 ==========================

 Additional TODO
 ===============

--   Placeholder for needed changes to this document.
+-   Add details of work from 2017 onwards  between NLNZ and KB-NL.

 Introduction